-- The Store Print Log to Network feature supports Kerberos Authentication and NTLMv2 Authentication.
-You must configure the SNTP protocol (network time server) for Authentication.
-(For information about setting SNTP, see How to configure the SNTP protocol using Web Based Management on page 49.) - You can set the file type to TXT or CSV when storing a file to the server.
+- The Store Print Log to Network feature supports Kerberos Authentication and NTLMv2 Authentication. - You must configure the SNTP protocol (network time server), or you must set the date, time and time zone correctly on the control panel for Authentication.
+(For information about setting SNTP, see Synchronize with SNTP server on page 62.
+For information about setting the date, time and time zone: see Quick Setup Guide.) - You can set the file type to TXT or CSV when storing a file to the server.